rook/rook/Documentation/cassandra-cluster-crd.md

 * `name`: Name of the rack.
 Usually, a rack corresponds to an availability zone.
 * `members`: Number of Cassandra members for the specific rack.
 (In Cassandra documentation, they are called nodes.
 We don't call them nodes to avoid confusion as a Cassandra Node corresponds to a Kubernetes Pod, not a Kubernetes Node).
 * `storage`: Defines the volumes to use for each Cassandra member.
 Currently, only 1 volume is supported.
+* `configMapName`: Name of configmap that will be used to overwrite or extend the `cassandra.yml` configuration.
+Not all configuration options are available.
+[See here](cassandra.md#configuration-options) for details.
 * `jmxExporterConfigMapName`: Name of configmap that will be used for [jmx_exporter](https://github.com/prometheus/jmx_exporter).
 Exporter listens on port 9180.
 If the name not specified, the exporter will not be run.
 * `resources`: Defines the CPU and RAM resources for the Cassandra Pods.
 * `annotations`: Key value pair list of annotations to add.
 * `placement`: Defines the placement of Cassandra Pods.
 Has the following subfields: